Log In

 • Mouse drags are interpolated so fast drags work as expected.

-• sfx 0 is written to the clipboard after every edit so you can use your creations elsewhere.
+• Import/export your creation to the clipboard as a PICO-8 sfx string, using the buttons at the upper right.
 You may need to press ctrl-c/cmd-c on the web for this to work; on desktop it should be automatic.

 Limitations: